Saturday Afternoon, December 9th, Day 5

 I was supposed to go to Luxor with Irene but due to a 24 hour stomach I slept all day and left in the evening.
 Irene wanted to stay with me but I insisted she go ahead and see some of the sites that were calling to me anyway and I knew she would enjoy.

-When I arrived in Luxor I was greeted by the owner of the hot air balloon company, an Egyptian man called EZ, his assistant Leslie, and Hassan were my tour guides.
+It was a short flight to Luxor where I was greeted by the owner of the hot air balloon company, an Egyptian man called Ez.
+His assistants Leslie and Hassan were my tour guides.

 We drove from the East Bank to the West Bank.
 This is where you find Abydos, Dendera, the Valley of the Kings, the Valley of the Queens, the Temple of Hatshepsut, and many other areas that feel like the spine of a journey set up by the creational geometry.